-Deep Himmeblau is an experimental research project led by Design Principal Wolf dPrix, Design Partner Karolin Schmidbaur and Chbl’s Computational Design Specialist Daniel Bolojan, which explores the potential of teaching machines to interpret, perceive, to be creative, propose new designs of buildings, augment design workflows and augment architect’s / designer’s creativity.
-Deep Himmelblau is currently the most advanced research dealing with the design potential of AI/deep learning undertaken by any architectural office.
+Deep Himmeblau is an experimental research project led by Design Principal Wolf dPrix, Design Partner Karolin Schmidbaur, CHBL’s Computational Design Specialist Daniel Bolojan, and Computational Designer Efilena Baseta which explores the potential of teaching machines to interpret, perceive, to be creative, propose new designs of buildings, augment design workflows and augment architect’s / designer’s creativity.
+Deep Himmelblau is currently the most advanced research dealing with the design potential of AI / Deep Learning undertaken by any architectural office.

 What is Deep Himmelblau’s main aim?

-There is a very interesting comment about the relationship between the creator / designer and his operating medium / tools -”First we shape our tools, thereafter they shape us”.
-Similarly the research enquires about the future impact of AI on the role of architects/designers and the relationship between new technologies / tools and designers.
+There is a very interesting comment about the relationship between the creator / designer and his operating medium / tools -”First we shape our tools, thereafter they shape us”, John Culkin, 1967.
+Similarly, the research enquires about the future impact of AI on the role of architects / designers and the relationship between new technologies / tools and designers.
 What role should AI play in the design process?
-Should the role of AI be to replace architects/designers?
-Or should it have a design assistant role to interacting with designers/architects to augments design workflows and creativity?
+Should the role of AI be to replace architects / designers?
+Or should it have a design assistant role to interacting with designers / architects to augment design workflows and creativity?